It’s not all about you – guarantor home loan

 Important to consider what could possibly go wrong?

 Things go wrong in life, unexpected things, just take a walk around the emergency department.
-If you get the wrong guarantor home loan your parents could be up for all of your debt, rather than just the small portion you actually need from them.
-This could mean they have to use their hard earned superannuation or they could be paying off your loan well into their retirement and if this was to happen there are implications for the pension eligibility …if they can’t afford to pay your loan they could lose their own home – it happens – but it doesn’t have to be like that.
+If you get the wrong guarantee your guarantor could be up for all of your debt, rather than just the small portion you actually need from them.
+In the worst case this could mean they have to use their hard earned superannuation.
+Or they could be paying off your loan well into their retirement that may have implications for the pension eligibility.
+If they can’t afford to pay your loan they could lose their own home.
+But there are other implications – a bad guarantee may mean your parents can’t downsize or borrow to buy a holiday home.
+In fact they may not be able to buy a motor home as the guarantee may erode their ability to borrow even a small amount.
+It doesn’t have to be like that.

 So what makes a good guarantor home loan?

 - The guaranteed amount is limited to only the minimum required – rather than the full loan amount

 - The guarantor is not required to demonstrate that they can repay the loan – important for retirees or self employed guarantors